Microsoft edge vpn cloudflare: Quick intro

 Is Cloudflare WARP a real VPN?

 Cloudflare WARP is often described as a VPN-like service.
 It encrypts traffic and routes it through Cloudflare’s network, providing privacy benefits, but it may not offer all the features or full-tunnel routing you get from traditional VPNs.
+Is windscribe a free vpn 2026

 Can I use Cloudflare WARP with Microsoft Edge?